Auto-bidding under Return-on-Spend Constraints with Uncertainty Quantification: Introduction

-\textbf{Value prediction in online advertising.} Value prediction is a fundamental problem in online advertising, where common target metrics include click-through rate (CTR) and conversion rate (CVR).
+\textbf{Value prediction in online advertising.} Value prediction was a fundamental problem in online advertising, where common target metrics included click-through rate (CTR) and conversion rate (CVR).
 Recent work has sought to improve value estimation by leveraging carefully engineered features and post-hoc user feedback \citep[e.g.,][]{deng2020calibrating, pan2020field, wei2022posterior, yang2024deep}.
-In particular, \citet{deng2020calibrating} proposed incorporating post-click signals—such as landing page session duration and the number of post-click page views—as features for value prediction, and then calibrated the predicted values using smoothed isotonic regression. \citet{pan2020field, wei2022posterior, yang2024deep} developed field-level calibration strategies, where features are classified into different fields and calibration is performed via neural networks.
-While these approaches provide effective means to improve calibration, a gap still remains between the predicted value and the realized post-hoc value due to inherent market uncertainty.
-Our work addresses this gap by offering rigorous uncertainty quantification for each post-hoc value prior to the auction, applicable to the current prediction system.
-This allows for the construction of adjusted predicted values that provide formal theoretical performance guarantees for the bidding agent.
+In particular, \citet{deng2020calibrating} proposed incorporating post-click signals—such as landing page session duration and the number of post-click page views—as features for value prediction, and then calibrated the predicted values using smoothed isotonic regression. \citet{pan2020field, wei2022posterior, yang2024deep} developed field-level calibration strategies, where features were classified into different fields and calibration was performed via neural networks.
+While these approaches provided effective means to improve calibration, a gap still remained between the predicted value and the realized post-hoc value due to inherent market uncertainty.
+Our work addressed this gap by offering rigorous uncertainty quantification for each post-hoc value prior to the auction, applicable to the current prediction system.
+This allowed for the construction of adjusted predicted values that provided formal theoretical performance guarantees for the bidding agent.